Cameron Boyce

-Ahead of the Descendants 3 premiere in 2019, Boyce died at the age of 20 due to complications from epilepsy.
-Posthumously, he headlined the thriller film Runt (2020) and was a series regular on the Amazon Prime Video supernatural thriller Paradise City (2021).
+He died on July 6, 2019 at the age of 20 due to complications from epilepsy, less than a month prior to the premiere of Descendants 3.
+Posthumously, he also headlined the thriller film Runt (2020) and was a series regular on the Amazon Prime Video supernatural thriller Paradise City (2021).

 Early and personal life

 Boyce was born in Los Angeles, California, on May 28, 1999.
-Boyce was born to an African-American father, Victor Boyce and a Jewish mother, Libby Boyce.
+Boyce was born to an African-American father, Victor Boyce, and a Jewish mother, Libby Boyce.
 His paternal grandmother, Jo Ann Boyce (née Allen), was one of the Clinton Twelve, the first African-Americans to attend an integrated high school in the Southern United States, in 1956, as ordered by Brown v.
 Board of Education.
 His paternal grandfather was from the Caribbean.

 Boyce lived in the Los Angeles area with his parents and his younger sister, until he moved in with former co-stars Karan Brar and Sophie Reynolds in May 2019.
 He was trained in breakdancing, hip-hop, modern dance, jazz, tap dance, and ballet.
 His favorite style was breakdancing, and, along with four of his friends, he was a member of the breakdancing crew "X Mob".

 Career

+20082014: Early work and breakthrough as a child actor

 In May 2008, Boyce made his debut as a child actor in the music video "That Green Gentleman (Things Have Changed)", appearing as a younger version of Panic! at the Disco guitarist Ryan Ross.
 In July 2008, he appeared in General Hospital: Night Shift as a recurring character named Michael.
 In August 2008, he made his feature film debut with a starring role in the horror film Mirrors, as well as appearing in the mystery-thriller film Eagle Eye that fall.

-In June 2010, Boyce starred as Keith, the spoiled son of Adam Sandler's character, in the comedy film Grown Ups and appeared later that same year showing off his dance skills on the web series The Legion of Extraordinary Dancers.
+In June 2010, Boyce starred as Keith, the spoiled son of Adam Sandler's character, in the comedy film Grown Ups and appeared later that same year on the web series The Legion of Extraordinary Dancers.

 In April 2011, Boyce made a guest appearance on Disney Channel's comedy series Good Luck Charlie, and later that month he was one of the featured dancers in a royal wedding tribute on ABC's Dancing with the Stars.
 In June 2011, he had a small role as one of Judy's classmates in the family comedy film Judy Moody and the Not Bummer Summer.
 In August 2011, he was one of the featured dancers on Disney Channel's comedy series Shake It Up.
 In September 2011, Boyce was cast in the starring role of Luke Ross on Disney Channel's comedy series Jessie.
-During pre-production of the series, the role of Luke was originally intended to be a boy named Hiro adopted from Korea, but casting directors were impressed with Boyce during the audition process and ultimately decided to recreate the role specifically for him.
+During pre-production of the series, Luke was originally intended to be a Korean boy named Hiro, but casting directors were impressed with Boyce during the audition process and decided to recreate the role specifically for him.

+From 2012 to 2014, he voiced the title character in the Disney Jr. animated series Jake and the Neverland Pirates and in 2013, he reprised his role as Keith in the sequel Grown Ups 2.